jakubjezek001/jakubjezek001.github.io/content/posts/studio-funding/index.md

 This wasn't just bad luck.
 It was a structural failure that plagues countless digital post-production studios.

-==At the heart of most struggling VFX studios lies a fundamental misunderstanding: treating infrastructure investments as project expenses rather than capital investments.== This conflation isn't just an accounting technicality—it's slowly killing studios and burning out artists.
+At the heart of most struggling VFX studios lies a fundamental misunderstanding: treating infrastructure investments as project expenses rather than capital investments.
+This conflation isn't just an accounting technicality—it's slowly killing studios and burning out artists.

 # The Project-to-Project Prisoner's Dilemma